The Man That Was Used Up: Publication history

 The Prose Romances of Edgar A. Poe, No. I, William H. Graham, Philadelphia, 1843.

+"The Man That Was Used Up" was first published in Burton's Gentleman's Magazine in August 1839.
+Poe had joined the magazine in May, working as an editor and supplying poems, book reviews and articles starting with the June issue.
+It was his first piece of fiction for Burton's, and his twenty-first published magazine tale overall.

-The story was first published in Burton's Gentleman's Magazine in August 1839 and collected in Poe's 1840 anthology Tales of the Grotesque and Arabesque.
-In 1843, Poe had the idea to print a series of pamphlets with his stories, though he printed only one: "The Man That Was Used Up" paired with "The Murders in the Rue Morgue".
+The tale was subsequently published in Poe's 1840 anthology Tales of the Grotesque and Arabesque.
+In 1843, Poe had the idea to print a series of pamphlets with his stories, though he ultimately printed only one: "The Man That Was Used Up" paired with "The Murders in the Rue Morgue".
 It sold for 12 and a half cents.

 Analysis

 General Winfield Scott may have inspired "The Man That Was Used Up".

+Critics have read "The Man That Was Used Up" in the context of the United States' bloody Indian removal campaigns, in particular the intractable Second Seminole War in Florida, which had been ongoing for four years when the story published.
+The Army's conventional battlefield approach had proven ineffective against the Seminoles' guerilla warfare tactics, and by the summer of 1839 many Americans of various political leanings saw the war as a shameful disaster.
+The war provided Poe an opportunity to satirize American hero-worship and militarized self-image.
+"The Man That Was Used Up" was a turning point for Poe; it was his first tale to take contemporary American culture as its subject after 20 stories that employed Old World settings and themes.

-Critics have identified John A. B. C. Smith as representing General Winfield Scott, one of the longest-serving generals in American history who had commanded forces in the War of 1812, the Mexican–American War, and the American Civil War.
-Scott was actually a close relative of the second wife of Poe's foster father John Allan.
-Scott had been injured in the Seminole and Creek Indian removal campaigns and would later run for President of the United States as a Whig candidate.
-Scott also served in the Black Hawk War, in which a number of Kickapoo Indians participated.
-At the time Poe wrote the tale in 1839, Scott was already considered a possible Whig candidate for the presidency, though he would lose the election in 1852.
-Alternatively, it has been suggested that Poe may have been referring to Richard Mentor Johnson, Vice President of the United States under Martin Van Buren.
+Critics have looked for real-world models for the character of General John A. B. C. Smith.
+Most commonly Smith is identified as a parody of General Winfield Scott, one of the longest-serving generals in American history who had commanded forces in the War of 1812 and went on to serve in the Mexican–American War and the American Civil War.
+Scott had been badly injured in the War of 1812 and participated in the Indian removal wars against the Seminoles and Muscogee; he had also served in the Black Hawk War in which a number of Kickapoo participated.
+Scott was a close relative of Louisa Patterson, the second wife of Poe's foster father John Allan, and he and Poe had met.
+At the time Poe wrote the tale in 1839, Scott was already considered a possible Whig candidate for the presidency; he went on to seek the nomination four times, receiving it in 1852 but losing the presidential election to Franklin Pierce.